-Whereas short-term loans may have higher interest rates at first, business owners who take on long-term financing typically end up paying more in interest.
-This is because the long term length allows interest to build up over time.
+While short-term loans may have higher interest rates at first, business owners who take on long-term financing typically end up paying more in interest.
+The longer your loan has a balance, the longer you’re paying interest on the money you borrowed.

-Ultimately, which type of funding option is best depends on your specific business needs.
+Ultimately, deciding between short-term vs. long-term loans comes down to the specific needs of your business.
 For most small business owners, a short-term loan will likely be more suitable.
 However, sometimes long-term financing may be necessary.